dongchen1998/Script-mtd/README.md

 # Script-mtd
-Some scripts for processing biological data
+- Some scripts for processing biological data
+- These scripts might be used in building bioinformatics databases